aueb-wim/ehr-mapping-design-template/README.md

 1. Update(or replace) the following csv files in `source` folder with metadata:
     - `hospital_metadata.csv` (metadata about hospital's raw input csv files)
     - `cde_metadata.csv` (metadata about the pathology data model)
+2. Ensure that the auxiliary files created from the previous step are located in the `source` folder.
-2. Design the mapping task by using **MIPMAP** and save it in the main folder with the name `map.xml`
+3. Design the mapping task by using **MIPMAP** and save it in the main folder with the name `map.xml`
-3. Then run:
+4. Then run:

 ```shell
   sh templator.sh capture